Black hole remnants due to Planck-length deformed QFT: Summary and discussion

-We have seen that the Planck-length deformed propagator for $\alpha > 1/3 $ results in the potential, which after being using in the Schwarzschild metric shows up the existence of the black hole remnants.
-If $1/3 < \alpha <1/2$ - the temperature of the black hole goes to infinity when the black hole mass approaches $M_{remnant}$.
-For $\alpha > 1/2$ the black hole remnants are characterized with the zero temperature.
-The key observation made throughout this paper is that the black hole remnants exist even when there is no minimum length: $\alpha < 1$.
+Now let us summarize the results in some detail (we will restrict ourselves just to the 3D case).
+The parameter range $0 < \alpha < 1$ implies the absence of the minimum length.
+The Planck-length deformed propagator for $\alpha > 1/3$ results in the potential, which after being used in the Schwarzschild metric shows up the existence of the black hole remnants (disappearance of horizon), however, for values $1/3 < \alpha <1/2$ the temperature of the black hole remnant goes to infinity.
+In contrast, for $\alpha > 1/2$ the black hole remnants are characterized with the zero temperature (The typical behaviour of the radiation temperature as a function of the BH mass is shown in Fig.1).
+Moreover, that modified Schwarzschild space-time is free of the curvature singularity at the origin when $\alpha > 3/5$.
+That is easy to see for in this case the metric as well as its first and second derivatives do not diverge when $r\rightarrow 0$ (see Eqs.(\ref{esetsdaskvnashi}, \ref{daesets}, \ref{potmravalchamyofsatav})).
+Let us emphasize once again that the key observation made throughout this paper is the existence of the black hole remnants when there is no minimum length: $\alpha < 1$.

-Interestingly enough, in $3D$ case the hot black hole remnants start to take place for the Planck-length deformed quantum theory that follows from the K\'arolyh\'azy uncertainty relation ($\alpha = 1/3$) while the zero-temperature black hole remnants show up already for deformed QFT that corresponds to the random fluctuations of the background space ($\alpha = 1/2$) \cite{Maziashvili:2012dd}.
-Let us notice that when $1/3<\alpha<1/2$, the temperature of the black hole remnants goes to infinity.

-It is worth noticing that the Planck-length modified Schwarzschild space-time is free of the curvature singularity at the origin when $\alpha > 3/5$ as in this case the metric as well as the first and second derivatives of it do not diverge when $r\rightarrow 0$ (see Eqs.(\ref{shortdisasympt}, \ref{daskvnashi}, \ref{potsamchamyofsatav}, \ref{esetsdaskvnashi}, \ref{daesets}, \ref{potmravalchamyofsatav})).